 AI Compliance for 🏭 Manufacturing in Wisconsin

-Manufacturing companies in Wisconsin face specific AI requirements under AI Governance Act (proposed).
+Manufacturing companies in Wisconsin face specific AI requirements under No comprehensive AI law — narrow statute enacted (political synthetic-media disclosure, 2023 Wisconsin Act 123).
 AI in quality control and workplace safety monitoring faces worker notification requirements in several states.

 What Manufacturing businesses in Wisconsin must do